SohailMohammed1/ReadyStemGoV2/README.md

     display: none;
 }
 ```
-- Another bug was found within the JavaScript code when trying to pass it through the validator:
+- The second bug was found within the JavaScript code when trying to pass it through the validator:
 ![JavaScript_bug](./assets/images/javabug.png)

 By using my own initiative and with some help from ChatGpt, I was able to rewrite the code slightly so that the error was fixed.

+- The third bug that was detected was that the users could still click onto option within the question once one had been selected.
+This led to the programme taking in multiple answers at once and adding them onto the score whilst skipping over the next question.
+This then created an inaccurate measurement of the users intelligence.

+To fix this, I created an ```answer```variable to track whether or not an answer had been selected.
+Also, I had created a ```checkAnswer``` function that would check whether or not to exit the function if the answer had been selected.
+Buttons were then disabled by creating an iteration over the buttons and, at the same time, setting the ```disabled``` property to ```true```.
+Finally, the buttons were then enabled before displaying the next question by setting the ```disabled``` property to ```false```.

 ## **Validator Testing**
 - HTML: